hollaex/hollaex-apidoc/source/index.html.md

 ]
 ```

-This endpoint cancels all orders placed by the user.
+This endpoint cancels all orders of the same currency pair symbol, placed by the user.

 ### HTTP Request